 Steering business to specific agents or business partners can also be a conflict of interest, especially if the agent or business partner is related to you, has a relationship with you outside of work, or is a company you hold an interest in.

 Partners

-If you know of an agent or business partner that FWD should be considered for an engagement or transaction, ensure that they undergo the same review process as every other potential third party and remove yourself from the decision-making process.
+If you know of an agent or business partner that FWD should be considered for an engagement or transaction, ensure that they undergo the same review process as every other potential third party.